zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

   :bind
   (("C-," . parinfer-toggle-mode))
   :init
-  (progn
   (setq parinfer-extensions
         '(defaults       ; should be included.
           pretty-parens  ; different paren styles for different modes.
           ;;evil           ; If you use Evil.
           lispy          ; If you use Lispy.
 With this extension, you should install Lispy and do not enable lispy-mode directly. paredit        ; Introduce some paredit commands.
           smart-tab      ; C-b & C-f jump positions and smart shift with tab & S-tab. smart-yank))   ; Yank behavior depend on mode.
-    (add-hook 'clojure-mode-hook #'parinfer-mode)
-    (add-hook 'emacs-lisp-mode-hook #'parinfer-mode)
-    (add-hook 'common-lisp-mode-hook #'parinfer-mode)
-    (add-hook 'scheme-mode-hook #'parinfer-mode)
-    (add-hook 'lisp-mode-hook #'parinfer-mode)))
+  :hook
+  ((clojure-mode
+    emacs-lisp-mode
+    common-lisp-mode
+    scheme-mode
+    lisp-mode) . parinfer-mode))
 ```